Workshops

 Sally runs several workshops at Empire Farm.
 The cost of the workshop is £95

-An introduction to growing fruit and vegetables
+An introduction to growing fruit and vegetables with an emphasis on resilient growing 12 April 2025

 Sally has long been interested in climate change.
 In recent years she has been looking at how we can make our gardens more resilient to the changes and this resulted in The Climate Change Garden which she wrote with Kim Stoddart.

 This intensive full day course looks at growing organic fruit and vegetables, while thinking about the challenges ahead from climate change.
 Climate change resilience starts with the soil so we start with looking at soil, mulching and composting, and creating hugelkultur beds for added resilience.
 Traditional crop rotations may not always be the best approach so Sally looks at alternative approaches, such as polyculture and continuous cropping.
-We will also cover the choice of vegetables and seed saving.
+She will also cover the choice of vegetables and seed saving.
 Perennial vegetables have a key role to play in the climate change garden.
 Sally has been growing a wide range of edible perennials at Empire Farm for many years.
 She has a new perennial veg garden and she will discuss the options that are available including forest gardens, edible hedgerows and meadows.
 This is followed by a session on growing soft and top fruits and how climate change may impact their performance.

 The day will include a tour of the kitchen garden, greenhouse and allotments.